MarkNjunge/justjava-api/README.md

 1. Create a Redis instance and get the url in the form `redis://:password@host:port/0`

+### Firebase

+Used for notifications.

+1. Create a project on the [Firebase console](https://console.firebase.google.com)
+2. Create and download a [service account key](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk)
+3. Upload it to a public url.

 ### GCP Project (optional)

 Used for Google Sign In.